Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Data

 \subsection{APOGEE}

-We analyze spectroscopic data from DR14 \citep{dr14} of the Apache Point Observatory Galactic Evolution Experiment (APOGEE, \citealt{Majewski_2017}), a component of the Sloan Digital Sky Survey IV (SDSS-IV, \citealt{blanton}).
-APOGEE is a high-resolution ($R = 22,500$) spectroscopic survey, observing the H band ($1.51-1.70\mu m$) using a 300-fiber spectrograph mounted on the 2.5-metre Sloan Foundation telescope \citep{Gunn}, located at the Apache Point Observatory.
-For each open cluster that we study, we use \texttt{apStar} spectra that combine the observations from all APOGEE observations (`visits' in APOGEE nomenclature) of a given star \citep{holtzman}.
+We analyse spectroscopic data from DR14 \citep{dr14} of the Apache Point Observatory Galactic Evolution Experiment (APOGEE, \citealt{Majewski_2017}), a component of the Sloan Digital Sky Survey IV (SDSS-IV, \citealt{blanton}).
+APOGEE is a high-resolution ($R = 22,500$) spectroscopic survey, observing the H band ($1.51-1.70\mu \text{m}$) using a 300-fiber spectrograph mounted on the 2.5-m Sloan Foundation telescope \citep{Gunn}, located at the Apache Point Observatory.
+For each star cluster that we study, we use \texttt{apStar} spectra that combine the observations from all APOGEE observations (`visits' in APOGEE nomenclature) of a given star \citep{holtzman}.

-\subsubsection{Spectral Windows}
+\subsubsection{Spectral windows}

-Associated with APOGEE is the APOGEE Stellar Parameter and Chemical Abundances Pipeline (\textsc{ASPCAP}, \citealt{aspcap}), a software package for the automated analysis of APOGEE spectra. \textsc{ASPCAP} derives atmospheric parameters and chemical abundances from observed spectra using a $\chi^2$ minimization in a multidimensional parameter space to compare observed spectra to theoretical spectra.
-We make use of \textsc{ASPCAP} in a variety of ways, but an important aspect of the package to highlight for the context of this work is the spectral windows. \textsc{ASPCAP} uses a set of numbers as a function of wavelength for each element to weight the contribution of different pixels to the $\Delta\chi^2$ used in fitting for the abundance of a particular element.
-Thus, high weight is given to pixels that are very sensitive to the abundance of the element and relatively insensitive to the abundances of other elements in APOGEE.
-Essentially, this is equivalent to identifying the positions of the transitions for each element \citep{aspcap}.
+Associated with APOGEE is the APOGEE Stellar Parameter and Chemical Abundances Pipeline (\textsc{ASPCAP}, see \citealt{aspcap} for details), a software package for the automated analysis of APOGEE spectra.
+We make use of \textsc{ASPCAP} in a variety of ways, but an important aspect to highlight for the context of this work is the spectral windows. \textsc{ASPCAP} uses a set of numbers as a function of wavelength for each element to weight the contribution of different pixels to the $\Delta\chi^2$ used in fitting for the abundance of a particular element.
+Thus, high weight is given to pixels that are very sensitive to the abundance of the element and relatively insensitive to the abundances of other elements.

-Specifically, the derivatives of the model fluxes with respect to each elemental abundance are examined for a star with $T_{\text{eff}} = 4000 \text{ K}$, $\log{g} = 1.0$, and three different metallicities ($\text{[M/H]} = +0.0, -1.0, \text{ and } -2.0$).
-If the modulus of the derivative of the model flux at a given wavelength pixel with respect to a certain elemental abundance is greater than 3 times the standard deviation of all of the points in the entire APOGEE spectrum, then this wavelength pixel is assumed to be sensitive to variations in the abundance of the element in question for each metallicity.
-The weights are normalized to the value of the most sensitive point.
-If this wavelength is sensitive to the abundance of another element in APOGEE (except for Fe), the weight of the other element is subtracted.
-This can result in negative weights, which are unphysical and thus set to zero.
-All of the weights computed for each metallicity are combined as such: